B21-CAP0356/Cloud-Backend/cloudfunction/readme.md

-Function that is required to for interact with the Cloud SQL
+Function that is required to interact with the Cloud SQL